-(a) The Chief Fiscal Officer of the State shall establish procedures for exercising position control applicable to those state agencies subject to the provisions of § 21-5-201 et seq.(b) Exercising position control shall be interpreted as follows:

-(1) The Chief Fiscal Officer of the State shall assign a position control number to each line-item position authorized for the applicable agencies;

-(2) The Chief Fiscal Officer of the State shall establish reporting procedures so that agencies shall provide complete reports to the department on the use of all authorized positions;

-(3) The Chief Fiscal Officer of the State may restrict an agency's use of authorized positions only after finding that the agency is in financial difficulty and after invoking the fiscal controls provided in § 19-4-701 et seq. and § 19-4-1201 et seq.
+- (a) The Chief Fiscal Officer of the State shall establish procedures for exercising position control applicable to those state agencies subject to the provisions of § 21-5-201 et seq. - (b) Exercising position control shall be interpreted as follows: - (1) The Chief Fiscal Officer of the State shall assign a position control number to each line-item position authorized for the applicable agencies; - (2) The Chief Fiscal Officer of the State shall establish reporting procedures so that agencies shall provide complete reports to the department on the use of all authorized positions; - (3) The Chief Fiscal Officer of the State may restrict an agency's use of authorized positions only after finding that the agency is in financial difficulty and after invoking the fiscal controls provided in § 19-4-701 et seq. and § 19-4-1201 et seq.

-19-4-1604.
-Salary from two agencies.
+19-4-1604 Salary from two agencies

-(a) Except as provided in subsection (b) of this section, no person drawing a salary or other compensation from one (1) state agency shall be paid salary or compensation, other than actual expenses, from any other agency except upon written certification to and approval by the Chief Fiscal Officer of the State and by the head of each agency, stating that: (1) The work performed for the other agency does not interfere with the proper and required performance of the person's duties; and

-(2) The combined salary payments from the agencies do not exceed the larger maximum annual salary of the line-item position authorized for either agency from which the employee is being paid.

-(b)(1) This section does not prohibit state employees from contracting to temporarily teach as adjunct faculty at a state-supported institution of higher education and thereby receive combined salary payments from the two (2) agencies in excess of the larger maximum annual salary of the line-item position authorized from either agency.
+- (a) Except as provided in subsection (b) of this section, no person drawing a salary or other compensation from one (1) state agency shall be paid salary or compensation, other than actual expenses, from any other state agency except upon written certification to and approval by the Chief Fiscal Officer of the State and by the head of each state agency, stating that: - (1) The work performed for the other state agency does not interfere with the proper and required performance of the person's duties; and - (2) The combined salary payments from the state agencies do not exceed the larger maximum annual salary of the line-item position authorized for either state agency from which the employee is being paid. - (b)(1) This section does not prohibit a state employee from contracting to temporarily teach as adjunct faculty at a state-supported institution of higher education and thereby receive combined salary payments from the two (2) state agencies in excess of the larger maximum annual salary of the line-item position authorized from either state agency.

-(2)(A) This section does not prohibit part-time or job-share public defenders from receiving compensation from an appellate court for work performed in connection with an indigent's appeal to the Arkansas Supreme Court or the Arkansas Court of Appeals.

-(B) Persons employed as full-time public defenders who are not provided a state-funded secretary may also seek compensation for appellate work from the Arkansas Supreme Court or the Arkansas Court of Appeals.
+- (2)(A) This section does not prohibit a part-time or job-share public defender from receiving compensation from an appellate court for work performed in connection with an indigent's appeal to the Supreme Court or the Court of Appeals. - (B) A person employed as full-time public defender who is not provided a state-funded secretary may also seek compensation for appellate work from the Supreme Court or the Court of Appeals. - (3) This section does not allow an employee to be on paid sick leave with a state agency and to be paid a salary or compensation from another state agency.

 History.
 Acts 1973, No. 876, § 23; A.S.A.
-1947, § 13-349; Acts 1995, No. 403, § 1; 2001, No. 1370, § 1.
+1947, § 13-349; Acts 1995, No. 403, § 1; 2001, No. 1370, § 1; 2005, No. 1189, § 1.

-19-4-1605.
-Payment from multiple funds.
+19-4-1605 Payment from multiple funds.

 In those instances where a State agency has approved line-items for salaries which are payable from more than one (1) fund, the Chief Fiscal Officer of the State shall be authorized to establish a paying account on his books and on the books of the Treasurer of State and Auditor of State from which all such salaries may be paid, with provisions for reimbursing the paying account by directing the transfer of the necessary funds and appropriations on the books of the Treasurer of State, the Auditor of State, and the Chief Fiscal Officer of the State.
-History.
-Acts 1973, No. 876, § 23; A.S.A.
-1947, § 13-349.

-19-4-1606.
-Review of payroll required.
+19-4-1606 Review of payroll required.